arsh1991/Fat-Cat/Wiki/Suhel's-Log.md

 ## Nov.
 6 2017
 -Had team meeting today.Looked into various issues coming in timer and leaderboard -Will be working on implementing a design pattern this week in my code.
+## Nov.
+8 2017
+-Working on adding complex objects for scores from me.save melon class to iterate over various scores.
+But the object is not persisting the scores.
+When the session reloads the scores reset.
+WIP